kamilburda/batcher/docs/sections/Customization.md

 It is also possible to run Batcher without an interactive dialog, e.g. for automation purposes.

+The `plug-in-batch-convert` procedure allows running Batch Convert non-interactively, using the supplied UTF-8-encoded file (the `inputs` parameter) containing files and folders on each line, plus other export parameters such as the output folder or file extension.
+If `run-mode` is `Gimp.RunMode.WITH_LAST_VALS`, all these parameters (including `inputs`) will be ignored and instead the settings last used interactively (in the main dialog) will be considered.

 The `plug-in-batch-export-layers` procedure exports layers with the specified or the last used settings, depending on the value of the `run-mode` parameter.
 Likewise, `plug-in-batch-edit-layers` runs batch editing layers with the specified/last used settings.

-You can also run `plug-in-batch-export-layers` or `plug-in-batch-edit-layers` with [settings imported from a file](Usage.md#managing-settings) by specifying the `settings-file` parameter.
+You can also run `plug-in-batch-convert`, `plug-in-batch-export-layers` or `plug-in-batch-edit-layers` with [settings imported from a file](Usage.md#managing-settings) by specifying the `settings-file` parameter.
 In that case, the `run-mode` must be `Gimp.RunMode.NONINTERACTIVE` and all other procedure arguments will be ignored (since these arguments will be assigned values from the settings file).
+The exception is the `inputs` parameter for `plug-in-batch-convert`, which will always be considered and the saved input images in the settings file will be ignored.

-The `plug-in-batch-export-layers-quick` and `plug-in-batch-edit-layers-quick` procedures perform export/editing with always the last used settings.
+The `plug-in-batch-export-layers-quick` and `plug-in-batch-edit-layers-quick` procedures perform layer export/editing with always the last used settings.
+The `plug-in-batch-export-selected-layers` and `plug-in-batch-edit-selecetged-layers` procedures perform export/editing of selected layers with always the last used settings.